-Mid-December 2024 TRFS Update
+Mid-February 2025 TRFS Update

-CHECK OUT THE CURRENT TEXAS DROUGHT CONDITIONS!
+CHECK OUT THE LATEST TEXAS DROUGHT CONDITIONS!

 We're continuing to closely monitor the Texas drought conditions.
 Texas has seen recent rainfall which has helped the state avoid serious drought concerns.
-The state is showing 6.03% exceptional drought conditions.
-Extreme drought conditions have decreased to 12.99% statewide.
+The state is showing an increase to 6.30% of exceptional drought conditions.
+Extreme drought conditions have increased to 16.67% statewide.
 Stay informed about current water conditions.

 RANCH NEWS ARTICLES!

 You can see the latest ranch news articles under “Resources” then go down to the “Ranch Articles” tab.
-The latest article emphasizes practical safety and regulatory tips for hunters this season.
+The latest article explains that ranchers should expect historically high cattle prices to continue.
 Read more.
 These articles are also featured in our bi-weekly email newsletter.

 STAY INFORMED WITH OUR PROPERTY UPDATES!